KellanClark/kellanclark.github.io/_posts/2023-10-21-ngpc-rants.md

 title: Death by a Thousand Opcodes
 ---

 A mod (jokingly) told me I had to make a Neo Geo Pocket emulator, so I intend to showcase the pain that has caused me.
-I wanted to make a list of rants, but most of them were way too short, so enjoy this diary of things that made me go WTF instead.
+This was going to be a list of rants, but most of them were way too short, so enjoy this diary of things that made me go WTF instead.

 ---
 ## 10/18/2023 - Register Encoding